The Dvorak Zine The Dvorak Simplified Keyboard Layout

 Keyboard with keys removed

 You're all done now!
 Congratulations!
 Well, actually that's a lie.
 If you plug your keyboard back into your computer, you'll find that when you type, your keyboard still type in QWERTY mode.
 (To test this, type the home row.
-You should get ASDFGHJKL;.
-In order to get your computer to fully support Dvorak, you must also set up your software to do the "translation" Click here to go back to the instructions for Mac, Windows, and Linux machines.
+You should still get ASDFGHJKL;) In order to get your computer to fully support Dvorak, you must also set up your software to do the "translation" Click here to go back to the instructions for Mac, Windows, and Linux machines.
 To test that your new Dvorak layout is working, type the homerow on your keyboard again.
-This time, you should get AOEUIDHTNS-.
-If you have any problems getting the drivers working correctly, either because the instructions are too complicated, or because setup instructions for your computer are not on this site, just e-mail us, and we'll be glad to help
+This time, you should get AOEUIDHTNS- After that, all you have to do is have fun typing Dvorak!

 Keyboard reconfigured for DV!